JAlcocerT/JAlcocerT/content/blog/entrep-marketing.md

 {{% /details %}}

+Mautic is commonly integrated with CRM systems *like Odoo and Clay* to synchronize marketing and sales data.

 {{% details title="Mautic and...Odoo? 🚀" closed="true" %}}

-Yes, Mautic is commonly integrated with CRM systems like Odoo and Clay to synchronize marketing and sales data.

 **Mautic and Odoo Integration:**